 - September 2016: Swap pump and motor using slickline

 - February 2017: Swap pump and motor using slickline

-OBJECTIVE: Install an alternatively deployed ESP to reduce future ESP replacement costs by using a retrievable ESP system.
-Operating Environment: Offshore West Africa
+OBJECTIVE: The goal was to install an alternatively deployed ESP to reduce future ESP replacement costs by using a retrievable ESP system.

-CHALLENGE: Unknown reservoir capacity of the well, therefore needed cost-effective method to replace the ESP, if required.
-Technical Challenges: Work-over costs, rig availability
+CHALLENGE: The reservoir capacity of the well was unknown; therefore, the operator needed a cost-effective method to replace the ESP, if required.
+Technical challenges included high work-over costs and rig availability.

-SOLUTION: The productivity of the well was found to be much higher than expected, and the 190hp retrievable ESP system was replaced with a 250hp system using slickline, in days rather than months for a conventional ESP.
+SOLUTION: The productivity of the well was found to be much higher than expected, and the 190hp retrievable ESP system was replaced with a 250hp system using slickline.
+The process was completed the process in days rather than months as with a conventional ESP.

 - April 2017:

 - Install permanent completion (dock), AccessESP docking system